gregm123456/ollama_ax650_pi/performance_evaluation/HYBRID_ARCHITECTURE_IMPLEMENTATION.md

 We are implementing the **Hybrid Proxy Architecture** solution identified in the performance diagnosis.
 This architecture will use the manufacturer's optimized C++ server (`main_api_ax650`) for inference while wrapping it with a Python proxy to maintain Ollama compatibility.

-**Current Status:** Implementation blocked due to Git LFS mirror issue.
-Developing workaround strategy.
+**Current Status:** Architecture successfully implemented and verified using a Mock Server.
+The system is ready for the real binary to be swapped in.

 ---